 SPECIAL TO THE

-Staging performances of such magnitude is possible only thanks to sponsorship from Bangkok Bank, Bangkok Dusit Medical Services, B Grimm, BMW, Beiersdorf, Crown Property Bureau, Dusit Thani Bangkok, Indorama Ventures, PTT, The Nation Group, Singha Corporation, Thai Airways International, Tourism Authority of Thailand and Ministry of Culture.
+International Cultural promotions is grateful to the shows’ sponsors – Bangkok Bank, Bangkok Dusit Medical Services, B Grimm, BMW, Beiersdorf, the Crown Property Bureau, the Dusit Thani Bangkok, Indorama Ventures, PTT, the Nation Group, Singha Corp, Thai Airways International, the Tourism Authority of Thailand and the Ministry of Culture.

 -“Gala Concert” by the National Ballet of Uruguay is on Sunday and will be staged on Sunday and “Mix” by the Deborah Colker Dance Company of Brazil is on October 18 at the Thailand Cultural Centre.
 Shows are at 7.30pm.

 -Tickets cost Bt800 to Bt3,000.
 For more information, visit www.BangkokFestivals.com or at www.ThaiTicketMajor.com.